-Critical Point is one of the older visual novels to be translated by Peach Princess, having been first released over a decade ago.
+Critical Point is one of the older visual novels to be translated by Peach Princess, having been first released in The '90s.
 Its primary claim to fame is the writing talents of Kenichi Matsuzaki and as one of the few sci-fi visual novels to receive the licensed translation treatment.

 The year is 2037.
 Thanks to overpopulation and a chain of sudden food and energy crises, humanity was plunged into World War III and, being the violent bastards that we are, the population of Earth is reduced to about 15% of what it was.
 The situation stabilized, eventually, but the war was never officially declared over and each of the four major power blocs has settled into a new Cold War, content to stare each other down.
 In addition to their sovereign holdings on Earth, the great powers have divvied up the Moon and each one maintains a base there to keep tabs on the others.